Duanyll/comfyui_functional/README.md

 - **Function definitions inside graphs** – Drop `Function Parameter` and `Function End` nodes to encapsulate any node subgraph.
 Call it repeatedly or pass it to other nodes just like a Python closure.
 - **Reusable, composable control flow** – `Map`, `Fold`, `Nest`, `Select`, and friends let you describe loops and branching logic without custom Python code.
 Bring your own functions as inputs.
+- **Remote function calls** – Execute parts of your workflow on other ComfyUI instances (different GPUs or machines) with `Call Remote Function`.
+Great for pipeline parallelism and avoiding repeated model loading/unloading overhead.
 - **Side-effect helpers** – `Sow`, `Reap`, `Inspect`, and `Sleep` make it possible to log data, accumulate results, and debug execution order when building complex flows.
 - **Interop with other packs** – Pairs especially well with [Basic Data Handling](https://github.com/StableLlama/ComfyUI-basic_data_handling); use its `LIST` values whenever you pass arrays through the functional nodes.